Squish measurement and adjustment on 2 stroke engines

 O ring installation: if it is gently stretched, it will tend to stay in the groove in the cylinder head much better.

-Remember: do not reuse an O ring or a head gasket because it will eventually leak.
+Do not reuse a head O ring or a head gasket because it will leak.
+Cylinder gaskets may be reused if they are undamaged.
 Glopping RTV on old gaskets and O-rings does nothing.

 3. Torque the cylinder head nuts in a cross pattern in stages to the correct value.
 ALWAYS RE-TORQUE THE HEAD NUTS AFTER (10) HOURS.
 If this is not done, the head gasket may leak, causing a lean running condition.